smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 }
 {% endhighlight %}

-Cool we have a Container.
-It is awkward to use though.
+Cool.
+We have a Container.
 I would not use it in a real project.
-Again we had to wire everything together on our own.
+It is awkward to use.
+The classes need to be wired together manually.
 We had to tell it exactly how to create a ``Bar`` even though it already knew how to create an ``IFoo``.

 This is where real Dependency Injection Containers are fantastic.
-They solve this wiring problem and automatically inject dependencies they know about.
-I might not need to register ``Bar`` at all.
+They solve the wiring problem and automatically inject dependencies they know about.

-We replaced using Factories with calls to the Container.
-The individual classes don't need to know how they are created.
-That logic can live within the Container.
-We can now use the Container as glue to binds everything together.
+We can use the Container like glue to bind everything together.

 Abstractions are registered as concrete types.
 Consumers can resolve and use those abstractions directly.
-They have no knowledge of the concrete types being used.
+They have no knowledge of the concrete types being injected.
 Instead they rely on the Container.
 This preserves the Dependency Inversion principle and helps decouple our code.

-We don't have to do any better than this Container.
-We can use any of the existing open source Dependency Injection Containers.

 ### Awesome Containers

 Thankfully, there are many great open source Dependency Injection Containers.
 The following three are my favourites.
-We have used each of them on different projects.
+Our team has used them on different projects.

 **[Autofac][autofac]**

-Autofac is new, super clean, powerful and generally just nice.
-The registration API is fantastic!
-They have an interesting separation between registered items and the dependencies which can be resolved.
+Autofac is new, super clean and powerful.
+The registration API is fun!
 They also have great support for controlling [lifetimes/scoping][auto-life] and [cleaning up for you][auto-dispose].
-This would be my first choice if starting a new application using ASP.NET MVC.
+This would be my first choice when starting a new application.

 **[StructureMap][structuremap]**

 StructureMap is battle hardened having been the original .NET Dependency Injection Container.
-The latest version of StructureMap was a massive step forward with learning from the 10 years supporting the project.
-A great choice, I highly recommend checking it out.
+The latest version of StructureMap was a massive step forward.
+The authors incoperated many improvements they learned from 10 years of supporting the project.
+A great choice you should definitely check out.

 **[TinyIoC][tinyioc] via [Nancy][nancyfx]**

 Lastly, we use Nancy a lot!
-For the simpler applications, we take advantage of the built-in TinyIoC.
-It is simpler than the other Containers.
-So far we have been able to use it exclusively in our applications.
-As our services get bigger it is starting to not work as well.
-We have needed to complicate our configuration since more advanced features are not included.
-As a result, we periodically consider switching to one of the other libraries.
+For the simpler applications, we exclusively use the built-in TinyIoC.
+It is simpler than the other Containers and is missing some advanced options.
+We periodically consider switching to one of the other libraries for these features which we believe would simplify our configuration.

 ### More Out of the Box

-These libraries greatly enhance how you can register and resolve components.
+These libraries greatly enhance how you register and resolve components.
-Often these capabilities are connected; features used when registering influence how objects are resolved.
+Often these capabilities are connected; features used when registering define how objects are resolved.

-They can all wire together classes based on their dependencies.
-You could register ``Bar`` and when it is resolved the Container would automatically inject an ``IFoo`` based on what was registered.
+All the Containers can wire together classes based on what they need injected.
+You could register ``Bar`` and when it is resolved the Container would automatically inject an ``IFoo`` based on what was registered for ``IFoo``.

+Here is an example of our application using Autofac:

 {% highlight csharp linenos %}
 using System;